 Barnes will join Klay Thompson on the wing in Golden State, giving the Warriors two good offensive components.
-But both are finishers rather than creators, scoring in the teens without ever being a go-to player, and it's difficult to project either Thompson or Barnes as ever becoming one.
-Given a clean bill of health, a Steph Curry/Thompson/Barnes/David Lee/Andrew Bogut lineup is pretty solid, one that has enough both inside and out, a legitimate defensive anchor with just enough help on the wing to put together a decent unit on that end and no offensive holes.
+But both are finishers rather than creators, scoring in the teens without ever being a go-to player, and it’s difficult to project either Thompson or Barnes as ever becoming one.
+Given a clean bill of health, a Steph Curry/Thompson/Barnes/David Lee/Andrew Bogut lineup is pretty solid, one that has enough both inside and out, a legitimate defensive anchor with just enough help on the wing to put together a decent unit on that end, and no offensive holes.
 The floor will most definitely be spaced.
-But it's also a team with an upside of a late seeded playoff team.
-Late playoffs is better than late lottery, but it's not great either.
+But it’s also a team with a probable upside of a late-seeded playoff team.
+Late playoffs is better than late lottery, but it’s not great either.

 Enough of that, though.
 I know you’re more interested in how Harrison Barnes would look with Anthony Davis’s eyebrows.